High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning

-\textbf{1.
-Standardized input sequence.} We treat each modality as a sequence of embeddings, as is already done for sequential data such as text, audio, and time-series.
-For images, we break the image into $3\times3$ or $4\times4$ patches and treat it as a sequence of $9/16$ image regions~\cite{dosovitskiy2020image}.
-For modalities such as tables, sets, and graphs we treat each element in the table/set/graph as an element in the sequence.
-The end result is a standardized input data format of dimension $\mathbf{x}_m \in \mathbb{R}^{n \times t_m \times d_m}$, where $n$ is the common batch-size, $t_m$ is a modality and task-specific input sequence length, and $d_m$ is a modality and task-specific input dimension.
+\textbf{Homogeneous pre-training}.
+We first design a homogeneous multimodal model fully shared across all modalities and tasks with the following key components (see Figure~\ref{fig:gen} and details in Appendix~\ref{appendix:model}).

-\textbf{2.
-Modality-specific embedding and positional encoding.} For each distinct modality $m \in M$ (which may appear across multiple tasks), we define a one-hot modality embedding $\mathbf{e}_m \in \mathbb{R}^{|M|}$, where $|M|$ is the total number of distinct modalities.
-This embedding layer identifies common modalities across different tasks to enable sharing of information.
-For example, the modality embedding of the image sequence for a video classification task will be shared with that for an image and text question-answering task.
+\textit{1.
+Standardized input sequence}: We first standardize modalities as a sequence of embeddings, as is already done for sequential data such as text, audio, and time series, and recently adapted for image patches too~\citep{dosovitskiy2020image}.
+For tables, sets, and graphs we treat each element in the table/set/graph as an element in the sequence.
+The end result is a standardized input data $X_m$ of dimension $t_m \times d_m$, where $t_m$ is a modality and task-specific input sequence length, and $d_m$ is a modality and task-specific input dimension.

-We also introduce modality-specific Fourier feature positional encodings $\mathbf{p}_m \in \mathbb{R}^{t_m \times d_{pm}}$, where $d_{pm}$ is the positional encoding dimension, to capture temporal and positional information across each modality.
-For multimodal tasks where a common dimension is shared across time (e.g., videos and other time-series data in the robotics and finance domains), we apply a common positional encoding to capture the common time dimension (i.e., first image frame occurs at the same time as the first word and first audio segment).
-Different positional encoding dimensions are applied to $1$D and $2$D input modalities.
+\textit{2.
+Modality-specific embedding and positional encoding.} For each distinct modality $m \in M$ (which may appear across multiple tasks), we define a one-hot modality embedding $\mathbf{e}_m \in \mathbb{R}^{|M|}$, where $|M|$ is the total number of distinct modalities, to identify common modalities across different tasks for information sharing.
+We also introduce Fourier feature positional encodings $\mathbf{p}_m \in \mathbb{R}^{t_m \times d_{pm}}$, where $d_{pm}$ is the positional encoding dimension, to capture positional information across each modality.
+For multimodal tasks where a common dimension is shared across time (e.g., videos/time series), we apply a common positional encoding to capture the common time dimension (i.e., the first image frame occurs at the same time as the first word and first audio segment).
+Finally, the processed modality $m$ is given by concatenating $X_m = X_m \oplus \mathbf{e}_m \oplus \mathbf{p}_m \oplus \mathbf{0}_m$ (i.e., the input sequence, modality embedding, positional encodings and zero-padding) into a standard dimension $t_m \times d_{all}$. $d_{all} = \max_{m\in M}(d_m+|M|+d_{pm})$ where $d_m$ is the channel size of modality $m$, $d_{pm}$ is the positional encoding size of modality $m$, and $|M|$ is the modality encoding size (i.e., the total number of involved modalities).